coatyio/coaty-js/docs/man/developer-guide.md

 address them.
 This opens up the possibility to realize dynamic scenarios such as load balancing or failover for remote operation calls.
-The calling agent can also specify a context filter that defines conditions under which the operation is allowed to be performed by a remote agent.
+The calling agent can also specify a context filter that defines conditions under which the operation should be performed by a remote agent.

 Typical use cases of the Call-Return pattern include smart distribution of computational workloads to dedicated worker agents, and non safety critical, non